 - Blockchain by Brian Sletten (in London on 9th - 10th July 2018)

 Chiin is the Head of Data Science at the Foreign & Commonwealth Office, leading the establishment of a new data science capability.
 She has an Economics degree from the University of Cambridge, and interest in applied microeconomics topics.
 Founder & Co-Founder of R-Ladies London & Global, Chiin is a keen R evangelist and active promoter of computing to underrepresented minorities.
 Professional specialisms include data-centric leadership, econometrics, digital analytics, visualisation, data democratisation, and strategic insight.

-Alice Daish is the Data Scientist at The British Museum focusing on making the museum data-driven by 2018.
-Co-Founder of R- Ladies Global and mentor at R-Ladies London.
+Alice Daish is a Data Scientist with experience in using data for decision making and organisational data transformation.
+Previously working at The British Museum focusing on making the museum data-driven.
+Co-Founder of R- Ladies Global and Leadership Team.
+Microsoft MVP.
 Registered Scientist previously trained in ecology and quantitative biology.
-Interests include R and data science, datafication, data analysis, predictive modelling, data visualisation, data communication, gender diversity in STEM